braze-inc/braze-docs/_docs/_api/api_key.md

 {% alert important %}
 **Looking for the `api_key` parameter in your Braze endpoints?**<br>
 As of May 2020, Braze has changed how we read API keys to be more secure.
-Now API keys must be passed as a request header, please see YOUR-REST-API-KEY within each endpoint Example Requests.
+Now API keys must be passed as a request header, see YOUR-REST-API-KEY within each endpoint Example Requests.
 <br><br>
 Braze will continue to support the `api_key` being passed through the request body and URL parameters, but will eventually be sunset.
-Please update your API calls accordingly.
+Update your API calls accordingly.
 {% endalert %}

 ### REST API key permissions